Riyad Mahrez: Style of play

 A left-footed player, Mahrez usually plays as a right winger, and has been regarded as one of the best wingers in world football.
 This position allows him to cut inside and shoot on goal with his stronger foot, or make deliveries into the penalty area; however, he is a versatile player, who is capable of playing anywhere across the front line, in a central role as an attacking midfielder, as a winger on either flank, or even in a centre-forward role as a false 9.
-A quick, creative and technically gifted player, his main traits are his trickery, balance, turn of pace, flair and dribbling skills.
-Although he is capable of scoring goals, he is also an excellent assist provider, courtesy of his ability to create chances for his teammates.
+A quick, creative, and technically gifted player, his main traits are his trickery, balance, turn of pace, flair, and dribbling skills.
+Although capable of scoring goals, he is also an excellent assist provider, courtesy of his ability to create chances for his teammates.
 Despite his ability, however, his record from the penalty spot has been inconsistent throughout his career.
 In his youth, he was noted for his ball skills, but was often overlooked due to his slender build; when Quimper's youth manager Ronan Salaün and his assistant Mickaël Pellen first noticed Mahrez, they commented that he was talented, a good set-piece taker, and he possessed excellent technique and dribbling skills with both feet, but that he was very slim and was lacking in the tactical aspect of the game, as he played primarily by instinct, having grown up playing street football; as such, after signing him, Salaün advised Mahrez to use his intelligence to avoid challenges, as he believed that he was not strong enough to withstand physical tackles.

 Leicester's former head of recruitment, Steve Walsh noted upon observing Mahrez play that: "Riyad was a bit raw but he had a great touch.
 He could kill the ball dead and go past people.
 I liked his positivity.
 Some of his decision-making wasn't that great and defensively he wasn't the best, but you could see that he had real talent."
 Mahrez has credited his former Leicester manager Claudio Ranieri for helping him to develop the tactical aspect of his game.
 During his time at Manchester City under manager Pep Guardiola, Mahrez was also able to improve his defensive skills and work-rate, as well as his decision-making.
 Mahrez has developed his own special skill move dubbed as "La spéciale", in which he fakes a shot with his left foot, then he flicks the ball behind the right foot to dribble past his opponent.

 Mahrez'z career is defined by his leadership, including captaining Algeria to their 2019 Africa Cup of Nations title with a decisive free-kick in the semi-final against Nigeria.
 His role in Algeria's push for the 2026 World Cup underscores his enduring influence, aiming to lead the team back to the global stage after their last appearance in 2014.